Swedish History Museum: The Gold Room

+The Timboholm treasure (Timboholmsskatten), a Migration Period hoard of more than 7 kg of gold discovered near Skövde in 1904.
+It is the largest surviving gold hoard found in the Nordic region and is now displayed in the Gold Room.

 Blasted into the bedrock beneath the central courtyard is the 700 sqm concrete vault known as the Gold Room, where a large number of gold and silver objects are on display.
 It was built in 1994 and paid for by a donation from the Knut and Alice Wallenberg Foundation.
 Designed by architect Leif Blomberg, it resembles a mystic cult place with a representation of Mímir's Well in the middle of the exhibition room.
 The floor and pillars in the room are made of limestone and diabase, and the décor is made from wrought iron.
 It is accessed through an underground passage from the entrance hall.

 The room contains about 3000 objects made from a total of 52 kg gold and more than 200 kg silver.
 It was only with the heightened security the vault provided, that most of the gold objects could be on display for the general public.